Young People Doing Cool Stuff

 It’s easy to start a riot, difficult to create a story that keeps people from rioting.
 Don’t say, ‘I wish people wanted this.’
 Sure, it’s great if the market already wants what you make.
 Instead, imagine what would happen if you could teach them why they should.”
 Seth Godin

-Finding this quote coincided with the 300th person signing up as interested in an Adventure 40, and in the past 12 months over a quarter of a million sailors have visited us, so I guess we are finally getting there in our quest to make offshore sailing better and more attainable.
+In the past 12 months over a quarter of a million sailors have visited us, so I guess we are finally getting there in our quest to make offshore sailing better and more attainable.

 It Was Ever So